mgrechanik/vue.js-2-recipe-of-grid-and-crud-functionality-for-resources/README.md

 	  * filtering row allows to set the condition for models to be seen with function of validation of these filter values
 	  * informational tip about amount of shown and found models
 	  * pagination to move to the page you need (data is cached, if you loaded page already, it will be taken from cache)
-    * Technically module state to serve for our model is kept in the separate **VUEX** module
+    * Technically module state to serve for our module is kept in the separate **VUEX** module
 	* ```CRUD``` makes model managing form to be shown and we can delete model
 	* Everything is easy to be changed for new requirements